apple/swift-nio-extras/README.md

 ```

 ### Support for older Swift versions

+Earlier versions of SwiftNIO (2.29.x and lower) and SwiftNIOExtras (1.9.x and lower) supported Swift 5.0 and 5.1.

 On the [`nio-extras-0.1`](https://github.com/apple/swift-nio-extras/tree/nio-extras-0.1) branch, you can find the `swift-nio-extras` version for the SwiftNIO 1 family.
 It requires Swift 4.1 or better.